Minterious/minter-monitoring/README.md

 You should customize the following parameters:
 1. `minter_api_url` - API url of a synced mainnet Minter node
 2. `minter_nodes_pub_keys` - public keys of nodes to monitor
-3. `telegram_bot_token` - Telegram Bot API access token
+3. `node_pubkey` - mapping public key -> node name
-4. `monitoring_auth_key` - can be any secret string to use as an alerts subscription key for your Telegram bot
+4. `telegram_bot_token` - Telegram Bot API access token

-Update node-pubkey.json with public key -> node name to beautify notification messages if there is no public key of node you want to monitor.
+5. `monitoring_auth_key` - can be any secret string to use as an alerts subscription key for your Telegram bot

 Create service file like `/etc/systemd/system/minter-monitoring.service` with the following content:
 ```